trailblazer/trailblazer.github.io/gems/cells/api.md

 ```

 Note how the block is run in the global view's context, allowing you to use global helpers like `content_for`.

+## Options

+A cell can wrap more than one model.
+This can be handy to pass in additional data you need for presentation.

+{% highlight ruby %}
+concept("comment/cell", comment, admin: true)
+{% endhighlight %}

+Inside the cell, the additional options are available via `#options`.

+{% highlight ruby %}
+class Comment::Cell < Cell::ViewModel
+  def show
+    return render :admin if options[:admin]
+    render
+  end
+{% endhighlight %}

+Class.()

+Class.build (no def args)

+ViewModel::cell()

 ## HTML Escaping